datamintsGmbH/datamints_locallang_builder/Documentation/ChangeLog/Index.rst

 -------------

 - Added fallback when a file does not contain a target-language attribute while scanning those.
 Instead we fetch the language code from the filename
+- hotfix for wrong format of api-request;
+- changed order of alert-component when a critical error occurs
+- Modified the locallang-prefixes to match the ident "datamintslocallangbuilder" instead of the old extension ident "locallangbuilder"

 Version 1.0.6
 -------------